-CAUTION: The assessment framework will require the user to make some subjective judgements (backed by evidence).
-This means that different people may reasonably disagree when rating: a program on any given indicator.
+caution: The assessment framework will require the user to make some subjective judgements (backed by evidence).
+This means that different people may reasonably disagree when rating a program on any given indicator.
 For best results, assign a small team of people to assess the program individually and then encourage triangulation through open discussion of the results.
+This should encourage sharing of perspectives and expertise, particularly necessary for applying a whole of society approach to the assessment and exploration of possible improvements.